 The Sevillaner

-The Sevillaner is a colective illustration project paying tribute to the legendary The New Yorker from a Seville led approach.
-Created by sevillian illustrator Antonio Copete, this project features covers made by renowned and emerging artists who are currently living or lived in Seville.
+The Sevillaner is a colective illustration project paying tribute to the legendary The New Yorker, created by sevillian illustrator Antonio Copete.
+It features covers made by renowned and emerging artists who are currently living or lived in Seville.

 I chose to draw the Alameda de Hércules.
 If Seville was a town, the Alameda would be that little street where neigbours still sit at night to chit chat… and share a joint.
 For many more, the Alameda is also a place to have fun, love and live with total freedom.
 A small neighbourhood which survived a civil war, a few economic meltdowns, a democratic transition and an ongoing gentrification.
 But it is still our neigbourhood, and we wouldn’t want it any other way.